SPONSOR ADVERTISEMENT: TITANIUM flute stopper Professional HANDMADE flute Soldered tone holes BRICCIALDI ITALIA FLUTE

 Thank you all again for your very helpful advice!
 I have changed the alignment of my flute.
 I'm now using the Rockstro method and find I am having less problems with my sleepy finger.
 I did consult with a flute playing friend of mine, and my Dr., regarding this problem.
 My Dr. said I have nerves that run unusually close to the surface of my fingers, so they are more prone to be smooshed and causing the tingling.
 My friend suggested the Bo Pep finger saddle.
 Supposedly its will help distribute the weight of the flute more evenly across my finger.
 I've got one on order with my local music shop.
 It's cheep enough that if it doesn't work I won't be too disappointed.
 I'll let you guys know how it works out.

 Saxhorn, the idea of adding something to my flute is intriguing, but as a complete flute noob, I'm terrified of making such an alteration myself!
 What if I glue something shut?!
-Yikes. :shock: Do you know if repair guys will do this?
+Yikes.
+Do you know if repair guys will do this?
 Is it reversible?

 Thanks again,